Marlene Hassan-Nahon: Member of the Parliament of Gibraltar

 For the thirteenth election of the Parliament of Gibraltar, Hassan Nahon ran for a seat, resulting in her being elected on 26 November 2015 for the period starting on 9 December 2015 and ending in 2019.
 On 19 May 2016, she resigned from the Gibraltar Social Democrats, alluding to "toxic" tensions within the party; she decided to continue as a member of the parliament, albeit as an independent.

 On 15 September 2016, during a heated exchange of words in Parliament, the Minister of Justice, Gilbert Licudi, swore at Hassan Nahon repeatedly while the microphone was off, but still clearly audible.
 The Gibraltar Women's Association, represented by the committee member Zohra El Gharbaoui, questioned the lack of attention to this matter by the Gibraltarian government, adding that this was beyond a gender issue, a "complete lack of respect for a fellow MP".
 On 23 September Licudi issued a public apology to MP Hassan-Nahon.

 In 2017 Hassan Nahon launched her movement, Together Gibraltar, a grassroots civil society platform.
 In November 2018, the movement democratically voted to transition into a political party.

 On 24 September 2019, the party entered the Gibraltar General Elections.
+With TG, Marlene comprised her party to become Gibraltar's 1st and only gender-balanced party candidates in any election (all are party executives).
+Her colleagues consist of 5 men (Data centre engineer and part-time local rockstar, Daniel Ghio; Electric retail shop [Khubchands] CEO, Kamlesh Khubchand; Social worker, John Montegriffo; Local interior design studio [L. Sacarello] businessman, Craig Sacarello & Banker, Neil Samtani) and 4 other women (Local writer, Jackie Anderson; Regulatory Consultant, Siân Jones [Gibraltar's first transgender candidate]; Financial Manager, Erika Pozo & Former Administrative Executive, Tamsin Suarez.
+On election day, Marlene won the only seat for TG, unseating GSD's MP and Shadow Minister, Trevor Hammond, after serving only one term.
+She also was the most voted Opposition Party leader in the elections, overtaking both former & the new and rejoined GSD leaders, Daniel Feetham & Keith Azopardi, respectively.

+On 14 June 2023, she announced that she will not stand for the General Elections 2023 and that she will leave politics after such time comes.